Instrument Flight Rules Training

 Interested in IFR Training?

-You’re a VFR-only pilot and have had to cancel numerous flights due to pesky cloud ceilings.
+You’re a Visual Flight Rules (VFR) only pilot and have had to cancel numerous flights due to pesky cloud ceilings.
 Having the VFR rating is great when the weather cooperates, but now your ability to support your lifestyle is impacted every time a cloud layer appears.
 What’s the solution?

-Our Accelerated IFR Course is perfect for the pilot with limited time.
+CRAFT’s Accelerated IFR Course is perfect for the pilot with limited time.
 This week-long rigorous course is designed to get your IFR ticket quickly while allowing you to absorb and master all the necessary information to make you a confident IFR pilot.
-We provide structured, one-on-one training and focus on results, not an arbitrary completion time.
-You’ll have an experienced CFII with an exceptional pass rate dedicated exclusively to you.
+You’ll have an experienced CFI-I with a 100% pass rate dedicated exclusively to you.
+Your instructor will provide structured, one-on-one training with a focus on results.
 Train in the simulator in the mornings and in the aircraft in the afternoons.

-Our IFR course utilizes the Redbird FMX Advanced Aviation Training Device (AATD) and the Diamond DA40 aircraft (N873MA).
+Our IFR course utilizes the Redbird FMX Advanced Aviation Training Device (AATD) and the Diamond DA40 aircraft (or bring your own aircraft!).
 Both have a Garmin G1000 panel representing modern avionics.
 The DA40 is a state-of-the-art aircraft, perfect for your IFR journey.
 The G1000’s easy-to-read glass panel provides outstanding situational awareness in IFR conditions.
 The GFC 700 digital autopilot makes flying this aircraft a dream on long cross-country flights.

-You will be trained to pass your check ride in our DA40.
+If you choose to use our aircraft, you will be trained to pass your check ride in the DA40.
 We begin by familiarizing you with the G1000 system.
 You will become proficient with the G1000 by using the system in our simulator and aircraft.
 This will ensure you are well prepared for your check ride.
 We can also conduct additional training after your check ride in order to make sure you can fly non-G1000 equipped aircraft.

 can be accomplished in our full-motion simulator!